gedw99/booty/README.md

 booty gw add-all
 booty gw commit 'blah'

+# check if there were any changes on the shared remote upstream repo.
+booty gw fup

-# push to remote origin
+# push from your local origin to your remote origin
 booty gw push

 # open the github repo and create a Push Request (PR) back to upstream as per normal.